wdporter/i-am-that-vuepress/77-i-and-mine-are-false-ideas/readme.md

 **Q:**&ensp;Everybody says, “I work”, “I come”, “I go”.

-**M:**&ensp;I have no objection to the conventions of your language, but they distort and destroy reälity.
-A more accurate way of saying would have been, “There is talking, working, coming, going”.
+**M:**&ensp;I have no objection to the conventions of your language, but they distort and destroy reality.
+A more accurate way of saying would have been, “There is talking, working, coming, goïng”.
 For anything to happen, the entire universe must coïncide.
 It is wrong to believe that anything in particular can cause an event.
 Every cause is universal.
 Your very body would not exist without the entire universe contributing to its creätion and survival.
 I am